 - Ripped or torn jeans

 - Baggy pants that fall below your hips

 - Clothing with an emblem or wording that promotes illegal or inappropriate activity

 - Clothing that depicts or promotes violence, sex acts, illegal drug use or profanity

 Massachusetts is not alone.
 Various other states, cities, and jurisdictions have published similar guidelines.
 For example, the city of Houma, Louisiana goes the extra mile in its guidelines, including requirements for women such as “dresses or skirts must be no more than 2” above the knee” where “a modestly dressed person does not expose any part of the breast, midriff, backside, or undergarments”; prohibiting men from wearing “cut off shorts … muscle shirts or tank tops”; and requiring that “all nose, lip, or facial jewelry must be removed before entering the court”.
 The Law Library of Congress and Wall Street Journal have even chimed in on proper courtroom dress.
-A comprehensive list of state court dress guidelines can be found here.

 The Fashion Industry View